Wealth Management Advisor

 5) They are a fiduciary and independent advisor, free from conflicts of interest

 Third, you must acknowledge the unknown future.
-We touched on this before, but it must be said again and again.
+We touched on this before, but it must be said repeatedly.
 Your wealth manager must acknowledge and anticipate the unknown and the unexpected, but so must you!

-Otherwise, your wealth manager will feel like a nag, always reminding you of what could happen and why he’s doing your planning the way he’s doing it.
+Otherwise, your wealth manager will feel like a nag, always reminding you of what could happen and why they’re doing your planning the way they’re doing it.

-You must be in agreement about the reality of financial planning.
+You must agree with the reality of financial planning.
 If you can’t, then you’re not a good match for each other.
 Remember the dark staircase.

 Finally, empower yourself with knowledge about financial advisors and wealth management.